 If you’re studying a technology-related, maths or languages degree, our placements offer a diverse range of opportunities to develop your skills on real projects.
 Projects that you’re unlikely to encounter anywhere else.
 Whichever placement you apply for you’ll gain unparalleled research, development and project experience.
 In addition to subject specialist knowledge you will be developing communication skills, working as part of a team and getting insights into an environment that is unique and dynamic.
 It’s the perfect way to develop your individual passions and interests, and to decide where your future career might lie.
 Right now, we have the following opportunities for students:

 GCHQ is one of the few non-academic centres where you can use, stretch and develop your maths research skills in a real world setting.
-That’s why we look for committed mathematicians who are expecting a 1st class honours degree in maths, or a joint honours with maths as the main component, and who want to continue advanced mathematical research into their career.
-Join us and you could be working with some of the country’s leading mathematical minds and involved in a range of work, such as:
+That’s why we look for committed mathematicians who are expecting a 1st class honours degree in maths, or a joint honours degree with maths as the main component who want to continue advanced mathematical research into their career.
+Join us on our nine week summer programme and you could be working alongside our experts on problems that have genuine practical importance, that might include:

 CyberFirst has been established to identify, support and develop the young cyber talent the UK will need in the cyber age.